heggy231/yelpEatV1/README.md

 # yelpEatV1
-YelpEat is a restaurant review web app that incorporates accessibility ("a11y") for diverse users for diverse screen sizes with various network speed.
+YelpEat is a restaurant review web app that incorporates accessibility ("a11y") for diverse users for diverse screen sizes with various network speeds.

 Some statistics on disability for the US:
 -----------------------------------------